 The auditors' report and the accompanying parent company only financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
 If there is any conflict between, or any difference in the interpretation of the English and Chinese language auditors' report and parent company only financial statements, the Chinese version shall prevail.

-(English Translation of Only Financial Statements and Report Originally Issued in Chinese) LI CHENG ENTERPRISE CO.,LTD
+(English Translation of Only Financial Statements and Report Ori

+LI-CHENG ENTERPRISE CO.,LTD

 Balance Sheets